 Only candidates with no German knowledge or whose course/research is entirely in English (please provide proof!) are exempt.

 All other applicants, including graduates of German, must either submit a recent German language certificate or take a German language test at a Goethe Institute or with a DAAD-Lektor.
 The language test is intended to indicate the level of proficiency in the German language and there is no specific pass mark.

-The German language test (the onSET-Deutsch test, previously called OnDaF test) at the Goethe Institute in London is free of charge for DAAD applicants and will be held at 10:30am on the following dates:
+The German language test (the onSET-Deutsch test, previously called OnDaF test) at the Goethe Institute in London is free of charge for DAAD applicants and will be held from 10:30am till 12:00pm on the following dates:

 Please register at onSET for your participation in the test.
 Once you are registered, please forward your registration email to the Goethe-Institut London who will then be in touch with you regarding an access code.
 Please be advised that there is a limited number of places to sit the test.
 Meeting point at the Goethe-Institut London is on the second floor.

 Alternatively, you can arrange to sit the test with a DAAD Lektor in the German Department of your local university; Lektoren contact details on this website can be found here.

 There reference form is the only document not to be uploaded to the portal as this document is confidential.
-Once your referee has completed and signed the DAAD reference form , he/she can either send the original hard copy directly to our office or your referee can give the reference form to you in a sealed envelope to be sent in with the remaining application documents.
+Once your referee has completed and signed the DAAD reference form , s/he has to send the original hard copy directly to our office.

 For any technical problems or questions, please contact the portal support team at our head office (open every weekday from 9.00 am to 12.00 pm and from 2.00 pm to 4.00 pm CET):

 Applications can be submitted online until 10:59pm GMT on the day of the deadline.
 Please make sure that you leave sufficient time for your online application – you will NOT be able to submit an application after 11pm GMT and we will consequently not be able to consider your application.